the-events-calendar/event-tickets/readme.txt

 * Tweak - Implement new design for Attendees Page, Ticket Overview.
 [ET-1840]
 * Tweak - Added notice regarding the availability of Paystack for Tickets Commerce.
 [ET-1763]
 * Tweak - Improve performance of the post admin list.
 [ET-1870]
+* Fix - Restore possibility to move Tickets and Attendees to Single Events that are part of a Series.
+[ET-1862]

 = [5.6.4] 2023-08-16 =